worldline/angular-training/docs/src/typescript/README.md

 const absPhi = absolute(phi)
 ```

-## Typescript and Angular
+## TypeScript and Angular

-Like said before, Typescript is Angular's primary language.
+Like said before, TypeScript is Angular's primary language.
 Many of the language features seen above are fully leveraged by Angular.
 Let's take a look at a simple example of a component which is one of the main building blocks of an Angular app.

 ```typescript
 import { Component, OnInit } from '@angular/core' //[3]